 Drug and Supplement Interactions

-The interaction between cytotoxic drugs and most homeopathic remedies is not known.4 Therefore, your veterinarian should be consulted before giving any homeopathic remedies3 or starting any new supplement.
+The interaction between cytotoxic drugs and most homeopathic remedies is not known.4 Therefore, your veterinarian should be consulted before giving homeopathic remedies3 or starting any new supplement.

 In human medicine, antacids that contain aluminum and magnesium, antibiotics, anticoagulants, anticonvulsants, antifungal agents, antiretroviral agents, corticosteroids, antiemetics (Ondansetron), and herbal supplements have all been found to interact with some chemotherapeutic agents.12